If you are a small business owner or entrepreneur, you get excited when the creative juices are flowing!

-However, there are other times when you may feel stuck because you just can’t figure out a solution or come up with an innovative idea to a problem you are having.
+Your mind is always working – thinking about problems and brainstorming ideas.
+If you’re an entrepreneur, it’s exciting when the creative juices are flowing.
+You feel energized and excited about the possibilities.
+However, other times you may feel stuck because you can’t figure something out or come up with an innovative solution to a problem you’re having.

 This short, animated video can shed some light on where great ideas come from.

-What I love about this video, is that you realize it’s OK to take a while to implement an idea you have.
+What I love about this video is the reassurance that it’s OK to take a while to implement your idea.
 Furthermore, good ideas require time, space, and interaction to bubble to the surface and become expressed.
-They also need to connect with other ideas before they are fully developed.

 (this article first appeared in February 2012)